The bite: orthopedic perspectives

 To understand the dynamics of the bite in a mammalian jaw system, it must be seen as one large tooth-lined ball-and-socket type of joint that has been re-engineered to house teeth on its articular surfaces, with the lower dentition acting as the ball and the upper dentition acting as the socket.
 Its close packed position is a centrally located slightly indented flat area where the convex buccal (outer) cusp tips of the lower dentition fit up into the larger concave contours formed by the central grooves and marginal ridges of the upper dentition.
 This indented flat area, in which the mandible can move freely in a horizontal plane, is very small in carnivores and very large in herbivores.
 In a healthy natural human bite, it occupies at least 4 square mm, within which the articular surfaces (the bite tables and the TMJs) can withstand maximal compressive loading.
 The central flat bracing area is surrounded by sloping walls that provide continuous support for the mandible like the walls of a socket in its direction of movement throughout its functional range of motion.

-This maxillo-mandibular joint has four characteristics of synovial joints and two unique characteristics:
+The bite, as a maxillo-mandibular joint, has four characteristics of synovial joints and three unique characteristics:

 SHARED JOINT CHARACTERISTICS OF SYNOVIAL AND MAXILLO-MANDIBULAR JOINTS